soundpress/RulesOfNYC/docs/c06/index.rst

          v.
 When the responsible party uses a device described in clause (i) of this subparagraph between the hours of 7:00 a.m. to 6:00 p.m. on weekdays, the responsible party need not utilize additional pathway controls listed in subparagraph C of this paragraph, unless the responsible party is performing work within 35 feet of an indoor receptor and with the exception of any required perimeter barriers as specified in 15 RCNY § 28-101(g).

       C. NOISE PATHWAY CONTROLS: NOISE BARRIERS &amp; ENCLOSURES.
-The responsible party shall utilize one of the following pathway controls for jackhammers or pavement breaker operations within a property line or for long-term work when outside of the property line as specified in 15 RCNY § 28-106(p) or 15 RCNY § 28-101(l).
+The responsible party shall utilize one of the following pathway controls for jackhammers or pavement breaker operations within a property line or for long-term work when outside of the property line as specified in 15 RCNY § 28-101(l).
 However, if the Department receives noise complaints concerning the site, the responsible party shall utilize additional pathway controls listed in this subparagraph as required by DEP.
 The pathway controls are set forth as follows: jersey barriers, tents, or other portable noise barriers.

          i.
 The responsible party shall construct a portable noise barrier that shall be free from gaps and holes and constructed of a sufficiently massive material to achieve a Sound Transmission Class rating of STC 30 or greater and that shall be positioned as close as possible to the jack hammer.
 The noise barrier shall be long and tall enough to completely block the line of sight between the jackhammer and any indoor receptor within 200 feet and that is a maximum of 20 feet above grade level, when work occurs.
 The barrier shall be placed as close to the actual jackhammering work as feasible.
 Greater noise attenuation occurs when barriers are placed as close as possible to the noise source.
 A balanced canted panel, not susceptible to high winds shall be placed, when feasible, on top of the barrier in order to provide better shielding for multi-story receptors.
 However, said barrier's height shall not exceed 15 feet including the balanced canted portion.